-There’s more: an African elephant has the largest brain of any mammal alive; it can weigh up to 6 kilos.
-Its trunk, which serves an elephant like a hand, can be 2 meters long and weigh over 130 kilos – a trunk has no bones but may have 60,000 muscles in it.
-An elephant uses its tusks as both tools and weapons.
-The longest recorded tusks were 3.17m long, while heaviest reached 70kg.
+More, an African elephant has the giant brain of any mammal alive; it can weigh up to 6 kilos.
+Its trunk, which serves an elephant like a hand, can be 2 meters long and weigh over 130 kilos – a trunk has no bones but may have 60,000 muscles.

 Mother—daughter bonds are strong and may exist for up to 50 years.
-Males generally leave the family group at around 12 years, after which they either roam around on their own or form bachelor herds.
+Males generally leave the family group at around 12 years, after which they either roam alone or form bachelor herds.

 Young female elephants remain with their natal herd, which may consist of their mother, grandmother, aunties, female cousins and other related females.
 This female bond will last throughout a female elephant’s lifetime.

-Elephants are strict vegetarians and eat grass, leaves, fruits and even branches or twigs.
-In any 24-hour period, elephants spend spend up to 19 hours eating a massive 340 kilos (5% of their body weight), and that’s about 50 tonnes of food every year.
+Elephants are strict vegetarians and eat grass, leaves, fruits, branches, or twigs.
+In a 24-hour-period, elephants spend up to 19 hours eating a massive 340 kilos (5% of their body weight), and that’s about 50 tonnes of food every year.

-At the rare end, elephants poop up to 30 times a day and deposit as much as 150 kilos of dung in the process.
-Elephant dung serves a critical ecological purpose, spreading undigested seeds (a food source for insects, baboons and birds) which enable trees to spread their progeny; researchers have found that a single piece of elephant dung contains nearly 5700 acacia seeds.
+In the rare end, elephants poop up to 30 times a day and deposit as much as 150 kilos of dung.
+Elephant dung serves a critical ecological purpose, spreading undigested seeds (a food source for insects, baboons and birds), which enable trees to spread their progeny; researchers have found that a single piece of elephant dung contains nearly 5700 acacia seeds.

-An African elephant reportedly has been known to live up to a maximum of 65 years in captivity.
+An African elephant has reportedly been known to live up to 65 years in captivity.
 However, unpublished reports have stated that African elephants may live up to 80 years in captivity.
 In the wild, African elephants live for an average of 60-70 years.

-The African elephant watches and listens to their surrounding environment for signs of something amiss.
-They communicate visually by using their trunks or ears to signal other herd members.
+The African elephant watches and listens to its surrounding environment for signs of something amiss and communicates visually using its trunks or ears to signal other herd members.

 The African Elephant is listed as vulnerable on the IUCN Red list.
-Poaching for ivory and meat has traditionally been the major cause of the species’ decline.
+Poaching for ivory and meat has traditionally been the primary cause of the species’ decline.